-Opened in 1965 with engineering technology programs that formed the first two years of the Bachelor of Engineering Technology degree at the University of New Hampshire, the college is now accredited by the Commission on Institutions of Higher Education.
+Opened in 1965 with engineering technology programs that formed the first two years of the Bachelor of Engineering Technology degree at the University of New Hampshire, the college is now accredited by the New England Association of Schools and Colleges.
 We offer 62 academic programs, including associate degrees and diploma/professional certificates, that prepare students for self-sustaining careers or for transfer at the junior level to baccalaureate programs at colleges in New Hampshire and across the country.
 In addition, a growing number of students with baccalaureate and graduate degrees come to our campus for technical skills or for personal enrichment.